 The Cheat Lake Trail is a 4.5-mile trail following the north-eastern shoreline of the lake.
 The Trail stretches from just below the West Virginia-Pennsylvania border, all the way to the middle of Cheat Lake, with visitor access at Cheat Lake Park.
 The trail is open walkers and cyclists, offering 12-foot wide paved paths that are handicap accessible.
 Docks and pavilions along the trail are perfect for picnics and fishing.

 Coopers Rock State Forest, located just 10-miles east from Cheat Lake, is a regional favorite for hiking, bouldering, camping, and enjoying the great outdoors.
 When Coopers Rock was still an active mining site, Cheat River would serve as a mode of transportation for supplies and materials.
 Today, the river can be seen from the Coopers Rock Overlook, a popular spot for photos and taking in the surrounding area.

 Places to Stay Near Cheat Lake

 Visitors to Cheat Lake can choose between a range of overnight accommodations, all available within a 10-minute drive.
 Find familiar comforts at Holiday Inn Express and Super 8 By Wyndham, both located just off I-68 in the Pierpont Centre.
-Make the most of your trip with an extended stay at Lakeview Golf Resort, Trademark Collection by Wyndham, or the Lake Manor Bed and Breakfast.
+Make the most of your trip with a stay at The Cranberry, Ascend Collection Hotel.
 Finally, embrace your weekend-warrior spirit with true outdoor adventure at Mountain Creek Cabins and campgrounds at Coopers Rock State Forest.